Workplace Solutions That Enhance the Employee Experience

 3. Workplace Solutions That Enhance Collaboration

-With more employees spread across the country or even across the globe, collaborative software is helping to bridge the distance.
+With more employees spread across the country or even across the globe, collaborative workplace solutions are helping to bridge the distance.
 That includes project management software like Asana, Wrike and Basecamp, as well as communication tools like Slack and crowd-sourcing tools like Jive Software or UserVoice.
 These tools boost accountability and encourage idea-sharing among employees from different departments or functions.

 4. Workplace Solutions That Connect the Digital Workforce